top of page

 WRECK

-Antiquity protection are to protect wrecks so that archaeologists can study them.
+Antiquity protection is to protect wrecks so that archaeologists can study them.
 Also, in some areas, wrecks are war graves and should not be disturbed.
-If you find something near a wreck you should note the location, take a photo if you can and report it to authorities or the local museum.
+If you find something near a wreck, you should note the location, take a photo if you can and report it to authorities or the local museum.

 Hazards